vmware/terraform-provider-vra/website/docs/d/vra_network_profile.html.markdown

 * `links` - HATEOAS of the entity

 * `name` - A human-friendly name used as an identifier in APIs that support this option.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.

 * `organization_id` - The id of the organization this entity belongs to.

 * `owner` - Email of the user that owns the entity.

 * `region_id` - The id of the region for which this profile is defined as in vRealize Automation(vRA).
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.

 * `security_group_ids` - A list of security group Ids which are assigned to the network profile. example:[ "6545" ]